Echocardiographic features in the neonate:

 Z Kardiol.
 1994 Apr;83(4):306-10.

-Erratum in: Z Kardiol 1994 Jun;83(6):462.
+Z Kardiol 1994 Jun;83(6):462.

 Partial anomalous pulmonary venous return--detection of an isolated aberrant right upper pulmonary vein into the superior vena cava with biplanar transesophageal echocardiography.